 Travel Costs in this proposal include routine MCSAP-related travel, conference travel, workshop travel, meeting travel and training travel.
 The current per diem rates in South Carolina for out-of-state and in-state travel are \$32 and \$25, respectively.
 The budgeted costs include lodging, meals, transportation, registration, and associated items (see chart at bottom).
+All costs are necessary, reasonable, and allocable.
 Travel Costs include but are not limited to the following: